 A balanced diet is a way of thinking about everything you eat and drink.
 You need to get the right amounts of different foods and drinks to help your body work properly and stay healthy.
 That means not having too much or too little of anything.
 Aim to eat and drink healthily most of the time.
 The big picture is more important than any one small detail.
-You can adapt it to suit you, for example if you are vegetarian.
+A popular example that can help improve NAFLD is a Mediterranean diet, it focuses on foods that come from plants and has less meat and dairy products.